Vero-Ventures/llm-swarm/README.md

 ### Description

 This project aims to build code improvement software that utlizes an AI agent swarm using locally hosted models.
-There are two main components to this project:
+There are three components to this project:

 - A Python package that can be used as a CLI to perform refactoring tasks.
 - A VSCode extension that uses the Python package to perform tasks based on inputs derived from the IDE.
+- A [research notebook](research/llm_swarm.ipynb) that documents the process of building the AI agent swarm.

 ### Status